dylan-chong/a-team-engr101-avc/README.md

     - Motors (Making the robot move and coding movement functions)
 - Dylan Chong (dylan-chong)
     - Project Management (Distributing tasks, Git management, overseeing project)
-    - Testing (Making sure each module works, as units and integrated into the project) - <mark>Maybe we shouldn't spend time on unit tests and just test everything manually?</mark>
+    - Testing (Making sure each module works, as units and integrated into the project) - Maybe we shouldn't spend time on unit tests and just test everything manually?
 - Jonah Ease (dayyad)
     - Sensors (Making use of IR sensor information)
     - Navigation (Algorithms to navigate through the paths)